frasermarlow/singer-getting-started/README.md

 $ deactivate						# exit the virtual environment
 ```

 There we go.
 The tap is installed.
-Now to run it, we would not call the program directly, but call it’s virtual environment as follows:
+Now to run it, we would not call the program directly, but call its virtual environment as follows:

 `$ ~/.virtualenvs/tap-autopilot/bin/tap-autopilot`